jennylynmustacho-cell/IT120-Final-Project/README.md

 # IT120-Final-Project

-# MADAM - Mobile App for Animal Detection and Monitoring
+# Farm Animal Identifier - Mobile App for Animal Detection and Monitoring

 ## 📱 App Overview
 MADAM is a Flutter-based mobile application designed for animal detection and wildlife monitoring.
 The app provides a seamless experience for capturing, identifying, and analyzing various animal species with comprehensive analytics.